 A matter of displaying messages.
 Recovery can be made without stopping the system.

-No. Version in which the problem has been solved / Version in which the problem occurred Phenomenon Level Occurrence condition/ Occurrence frequency Cause 1 12.01/ 12.00 Two fixed-term licenses of the same product may be enabled.
-S This problem occurs on rare occasions if the following two operations are performed simultaneously. - An unused license in stock is automatically enabled when the license expires. - A new license is registered by the command for registering a license.
-There was a flaw in performing exclusive control when operating license information.
+No. Version in which the problem has been solved / Version in which the problem occurred Phenomenon Level Occurrence condition/ Occurrence frequency 1 12.01/ 12.00 Two fixed-term licenses of the same product may be enabled.
+S This problem occurs on rare occasions if the following two operations are performed simultaneously.
+An unused license in stock is automatically enabled when the license expires.
+A new license is registered by the command for registering a license.
+2 12.01/ 12.00 The clpgrp command fails to start a group.

-1 No. Version in which the problem has been solved / Version in which the problem occurred Phenomenon Level Occurrence condition/ Occurrence frequency Cause 2 12.01/ 12.00 The clpgrp command fails to start a group.
 S In a configuration where exclusive rules are set, this problem occurs when the clpgrp command is executed without specifying the name of the group to be started.

-There was a flaw in the process when the group name is omitted.
-3 12.01/ 12.00 The following parameters about mirror disks are not displayed properly in Cluster WebUI, WebManager, and clpstat commands. - Differential bitmap size - History recording space size in the asynchronous mode S This problem occurs when referring to the cluster property by using the Cluster WebUI, WebManager and clpstat commands.
-There was a flaw in the process of acquiring the displayed data.
+Table 5.3 - continued from previous page No. Version in which the problem has been solved / Version in which the problem occurred Phenomenon Level Occurrence condition/ Occurrence frequency 3 12.01/ 12.00 The following parameters about mirror disks are not displayed properly in Cluster WebUI, WebManager, and clpstat commands. - Differential bitmap size - History recording space size in the asynchronous mode S This problem occurs when referring to the cluster property by using the Cluster WebUI, WebManager and clpstat commands.
 4 12.01/ 12.00 A monitoring timeout of the monitor resource may not be detected. М This problem occurs depending on the timing, when the time required for monitoring exceeds the setting value for timeout.
-There was a flaw in the timeout judgment.

-· · · · · · No. Version in which the problem has been solved / Version in which the problem occurred Phenomenon Level Occurrence condition/ Occurrence frequency Cause 5 12.01/ 12.00 Changes of the following parameters may not be reflected properly Failover threshold when an error in activation of group resources is detected Maximum failover count when an error of monitor resources is detected.
-M This problem occurs when all the following conditions are met: - The number of servers is set for the failover count. - Suspending/Resume is not executed to reflect the changes when changing a parameter.
-The method for reflecting the change of a parameter was proper.
+5 12.01/ 12.00 Changes of the following parameters may not be reflected properly. - Failover threshold when an error in activation of group resources is detected. - Maximum failover count when an error of monitor resources is detected. М This problem occurs when all the following conditions are met: The number of servers is set for the failover count.
+Suspending/Resume is not executed to reflect the changes when changing a parameter.
 6 12.01/ 12.00 In a configuration where CPU license and VM node license are mixed, a warning message appears, indicating that CPU licenses are insufficient.
 S This problem occurs when CPU license and VM node license are mix.
-There was a flaw in counting licenses.
-7 12.01/ 12.00 When an error is detected in ODBC monitoring, it is erroneously judged to be normal.
-M This problem occurs when there is a monitor error in OCBC monitoring.
-There was a flaw in returning the status of the ODBC monitor resource.
+7 12.01/ 12.00 When an error is detected in ODBC monitoring, it is erroneously judged to be normal. М This problem occurs when there is a monitor error in OCBC monitoring. · 1 1 1 Continued on next page